-Learning Outcomes:On successful completion of this unit, students will be able to:

-1. Develop Web sites using HTML5 and CSS3;

-2. Apply a CMS in the design, development and deployment of a web site; and

-3. Apply Web design principles in the effective design of Web sites.
+Learning Outcomes: On successful completion of this unit, students will be able to: 1.
+Develop Web sites using HTML5 and CSS3; development and deployment of a web site; and 3.
+Apply Web design principles in the effective design of Web sites.

-Class Contact: This unit will have ninety (90) contact hours per semester including face-to-face facilitated sessions and online activities over a 15-week semester.
+Class Contact:This unit will have ninety (90) contact hours per semester including face-to-face facilitated sessions and online activities over a 15-week semester.